 Our expert solicitors can help you claim compensation if you have been affected either by:

 We have decades of experience with environmental group claims and have been involved with some of the most high-profile cases in recent years.
 Some of our cases include:

 Our team will keep you updated with the progress of your case and explain every development in plain English.
-We understand that your claim is about more than just compensation and, if needed, our client liaison managers can help you access any rehabilitation to aid your recovery.
+We understand that your claim is about more than just compensation and, if needed, our support and rehabilitation coordinators can help you access any rehabilitation to aid your recovery.

 If you’d like to find out more about making an environmental group claim, call us on 0800 056 4110 or contact us online today for a free consultation.